Hasso von Bismarck

-Hasso von Bismarck (July 22, 1902, Lüneburg, Prussian Province of Hanover, Germany – June 22, 1941, Taurage, Lithuanian SSR, Soviet Union) was a German bobsledder who competed in the early 1930s.
+Hasso von Bismarck (July 22, 1902, Lüneburg, Province of Hanover, German Empire – June 22, 1941, Tauragė, Lithuanian SSR, Soviet Union) was a German bobsledder who competed in the early 1930s.
 He finished seventh and last in the four-man event at the 1932 Winter Olympics in Lake Placid, New York.
 He was killed in action during World War II, on the very first day of Operation Barbarossa.